hahayonghuming/VDACs/README.md

 ## Proposed Algorithms
 Value-decompostion actor-critic (VDAC) is based on three main ideas:
 - It is compatible with [A2C](https://arxiv.org/abs/1602.01783), which is proposed to promote RL's training efficiency
-- Similar to [QMIX](https://arxiv.org/abs/1803.11485), VDAC enforces the monotonic relationship between global state-value and local state-values $\frac{V_{tot}}{V^a}\geq 0, \forall a \in {0,\dots,n}$, which is related to [difference rewards](https://pdfs.semanticscholar.org/f5bc/d981ac0cee7e0ba94e738702b30a065ec4d5.pdf)
+- Similar to [QMIX](https://arxiv.org/abs/1803.11485), VDAC enforces the monotonic relationship between global state-value and local state-values $\frac{V_{tot}}{V^a}\geq 0, \forall a \in {0,\dots,n}$, which is related to [*difference rewards*](https://pdfs.semanticscholar.org/f5bc/d981ac0cee7e0ba94e738702b30a065ec4d5.pdf)
 - VDAC utilize a simple temporal difference (TD) advantage policy gradient.
-Both [COMA](https://arxiv.org/abs/1705.08926) advantage gradient and temporal difference advantage gradient are unbiased estimates of a vanilla policy gradient.
+Both [COMA](https://arxiv.org/abs/1705.08926) advantage gradient and TD advantage gradient are unbiased estimates of a vanilla policy gradient.
 However, our StarCraft testbed results (comparison between naive critic and COMA) favors TD advantage over COMA advantage.

 Two VDAC algorithms are proposed:
-- VDAC-sum simply assume the global state-value is a summation of local state-values
+- **VDAC-sum** simply assume the global state-value is a summation of local state-values
-- VDAC-mix utilize a non-negative network as an non-linear function approximator to represent a broader class of functions
+- **VDAC-mix** utilize a non-negative network as an non-linear function approximator to represent a broader class of functions

 ## Run the Proposed Algorithms